dfalling/lit-google-map/README.md

 - add marker `mouseover` and `mouseout` events
 - fix marker `icon` attribute not being updateable live
 - update dependencies and keep current with Dependabot
-- add `fit-to-markers-delay` to workaround Google Map bug that resizes to the entire world if map is in background (eg behind a modal)
 - add `omit-from-fit` to markers.
 This lets you add more markers to display on the map that won't affect the sizing of the bounds box

 ## Table of contents